 Spoon River College recognizes undergraduate achievement as measured by both the general and subject examinations of the College Level Examination Program (CLEP).
-Scores may be submitted to Admissions and Records for evaluation, and if the level of achievement is at or above the minimum standards and score levels established by the College, credit may be granted.
+Scores must be submitted directly from College Board to the Registrar at Spoon River College for evaluation, and if the level of achievement is at or above the minimum standards and score levels established by the College, credit may be granted.
 Regardless of the number of hours earned through CLEP, the student must meet the College's residency requirement for graduation.